Skip to content

 pendingStatestringDeferred state change (if any)

-updatedAtstringISO 8601 timestamp of the last state change
+updatedAtstringISO 8601 last-updated timestamp

 lua